Home

 A young San Franciscan told us that MoMo’s is very hip.
 Indeed, it seemed that way on the night we were there.
 Located opposite PacBell Park, the San Francisco Giants’ stadium, the restaurant is full even when the team is not playing.
 The 20 and 30ish staff waits on other young adults.
 And with crisp, attentive service they get you out on time for the game or in our case for a performance by Cirque du Soleil.
 There are 120 seats on the patio and 240 persons can be accommodated in several dining spaces indoors.
 Nevertheless, you can carry on a conversation, but you can also see what your neighbor is eating.
 The menu is appropriate for before the game eating.
 Choose from onion strings or soup, ribs, mussels, chicken quesadillas, a variety of main dish salads, hot sandwiches, burgers, calzone, individual pizzas and more.

 Appetizers of baby greens and butter lettuce salads were sprightly and large enough for sharing.
 Roasted lamb sirloin served with polenta, and braised Brussel sprouts with thick-cut bacon were reminiscent of good old-fashioned home cooking.
 New York strip steak was fork tender and its cracked pepper brandy sauce enhanced the juicy cut.
 Blackened swordfish accompanied by andouille jambalaya was equal to any proffered in New Orleans.
-Sea Bass was good enough, but its sides of mashed potatoes and spinach were too mundane.
+Sea bass was good enough, but its sides of mashed potatoes and spinach were too mundane.
 How about something with more oomph?

 For dessert, the chocolate banana bread pudding with pecan rum raisin sauce and the just out of the oven chocolate chip cookies hit the spot.